Over the Hill to the Poorhouse

 Over the Hill to the Poorhouse, also known as Over the Hill, is a 1920 American silent drama film about a woman who has a lot of children, and who never gets the chance to enjoy life.
 The film starred actress Mary Carr and almost all of her real-life children.

 The film was directed by Harry Millarde, released by Fox Film Corporation, and was a box office success in 1920.

 The story was previously filmed as Over the Hill to the Poorhouse (1908), starring Florence Auer.
 It was remade as Over the Hill (1931), starring Mae Marsh, and as Tears of a Mother (1937).
 The 1920 silent film is preserved at Bois d'Arcy in France.

 The film cost $50,000 to make with an additional $200,000 in marketing.

+Plot

+Selfless Ma Benton slaves for her six children in spite of her shiftless husband.
+It is the black sheep, John, who shines twenty years later when he saves his mother's pride by taking the blame for a crime his father committed.
+After leaving prison and making his fortune, John sends money for his mother to his brother, Isaac, who then steals it.
+Ma Benton is relegated to living in the poorhouse.
+Returning to punish Isaac, John restores the homestead and redeems himself.